malep2007/healtid-web-api/README.md

 * [Virtual environment](https://virtualenv.pypa.io/en/stable/) - tool used to create isolated python environments
 * [pip](https://pip.pypa.io/en/stable/) - package installer for Python
 * [PostgreSQL](https://www.postgresql.org/) - database management system used to persists the application's data.
+* [Docker](https://www.docker.com/) - a set of coupled software-as-a-service and platform-as-a-service products that use operating-system-level virtualization to develop and deliver software in packages called containers.